cyrusimap/cyrus-imapd/doc/source/imap/developer/architecture.rst

 Channels
 --------

-A channel is a (real thing? virtual construct?
-To the best of my knowledge, there isn't a channel config file per se).

 A channel is a way of describing the linkage between a replication master and one of its replicas.
 It encompasses the configuration on the master to know which sync logs to write to, and the configuration on the master to